Harry Heilmann: Post-baseball career

+Broadcasting

 In 1934, Heilman was hired by WXYZ to handle the play-by-play responsibility on broadcasts of Detroit Tigers games for the Michigan Radio Network.
 At the start of the 1934 season, he was paired with Harold True, but became a solo broadcaster by the end of the season and thereafter.
 During the Tigers' 1935 championship season, Heilmann broadcast all home games for the Tigers, while out-of-town games were relayed by telegraph with play-by-play being read by Bob Longstreet from the WXYZ studio in the Maccabees Building.
 In the fall of 1934, Heilmann also began broadcasting a football highlights show on Saturday evenings on the WXYZ and the Michigan Radio Network.
 In 1936, he also broadcast out-of-town Tigers games on CKLW radio.
 He also began broadcasting a sports interview show on WXYZ in 1936.
 In 1937, Heilmann further expanded his radio responsibilities with a daily recap of the day's baseball games, broadcast at 5:30 p.m. on WXYZ.
 In 1938, he continued his broadcasts of Tigers home and out-of-town games on WXYZ, and added a 12:45 p.m. interview show with the fan on the street, broadcast Monday through Saturday on WXYZ.

 As his popularity grew, Heilmann expanded outside the sports realm in 1939 with a new interview program co-hosted with WXYZ staff announcer John (Johnny) Slagle.
 The program was titled "Town Meeting" and was broadcast at 12:45 p.m. on Mondays, Wednesdays and Fridays on WXYZ and the Michigan Radio Network.
 In the fall of 1939, Heilmann also joined Carl Gensel on broadcasts of Michigan State Spartans football games.

-Through the 1941 season, Heilmann was part of an unusual broadcasting arrangement.
-His WXYZ broadcasts were carried on affiliate stations throughout all of Michigan, while Ty Tyson did play-by-play separately on WWJ in Detroit.
-In the years of competing broadcasts, it took time for Heilmann to develop a following.
-One reporter noted:
+Through the Tigers' 1942 season, Heilmann was part of an unusual broadcasting arrangement.
+His WXYZ/Michigan Radio Network broadcasts were carried on affiliate stations throughout the state of Michigan, while Ty Tyson called the games separately on WWJ in Detroit.
+In the years of competing broadcasts, it took some time for Heilmann to develop a following.
+As one Detroit Free Press reporter later noted: